 - Timing is Everything

-The best and easiest way to ask customers to give you a Google reviews is to give them a link to click on that will take them straight to the review pop up of your Google + business page.
+The easiest way to ask customers to give you a Google review is to give them a link to click on Click To Tweet that will take them straight to the review pop up of your Google + business page.

 - Search for your business in Google (you will need to have set up Google My Business and verified your business first)